 |Nine Points Investment Management

 Financial planning fees are entirely negotiable and may be based on a client's AUM or charged at a flat or hourly rate.

 American Portfolios Advisors has a single disclosure listed on its Form ADV.
 This is in reference to a violation from 2018 in which the firm had to pay a $250,000 fine, plus disgorgement after it was found to have not disclosed a conflict of interest that arose due to its share class selection process.

 APA is a fee-based firm, which means certain advisory representatives can earn commissions from the sale of insurance products or securities to clients.
 A potential conflict of interest may arise from the arrangement, as advisors have an incentive to recommend products for which they may receive a commission.
 Despite each of these potential conflicts of interest, the firm and its advisors are legally obligated by a fiduciary duty to act in its clients' best interests at all times.

 Opening an Account With American Portfolios Advisors

 To inquire about working with one of APA's advisory representatives, you'll need to go to its website and submit a contact form, or call the firm at (631) 870-8207.

 Tips for Financial Planning

 - Working with a financial advisor to build a financial plan can make a big difference in your future.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
+Finding the right financial advisor doesn’t have to be hard.
 SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can have a free introductory call with your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Curious how much your investments will grow over time?
 SmartAsset’s investment calculator can give you a sense for what kind of growth you can expect.